fandreuz/open-data-repository-server/presentation/slides.md

 - Authentication-less service
 - No use-case for now (does not matter who imports what)
-- Can be implemented later
+- Can be implemented later if needed

 ---